leogo22mz/multerProject/README.md

 ## License

-This project is licensed under the [LICENSE]Leonel Cruz Go
+This project is licensed under the Leonel Cruz Go